 Kofun are large tombs of mounded earth built mainly for deceased members of the ruling elite during the fourth to the seventh centuries.
-Ranging in size from fifteen metres in diameter to 32.3 hectares in area, these tombs are the greatest single source of information on the social and political organization and material culture of the Kofun Period.
+Ranging in size from fifteen metres in diameter to 32.3 hectares in area, these tombs are the greatest single source of information on the social and political organisation and material culture of the Kofun Period.

 Early Kofun-period tombs

-The appearance of tomb mound buildings at the end of the third century in Japan is so sudden that early archaeologists thought the tombs reflected either a conquest or influence from outside the archipelago.
+The appearance of tomb mound buildings at the end of the third century in Japan is so sudden that early archaeologists thought the tombs reflected either conquest or influence from outside the archipelago.
 The identity of the contributing society was sought among the tomb-building cultures of China and northern Korea, but in 1952 the Japanese archaeologist Kobayashi Yukio demonstrated that there were no similarities in mound shape of burial chamber between Japan and the continent.

 In the 1970s, two kinds of mounded burials from the preceding Yayoi Period were identified: a square, ditched grave (方形周溝墓 hōkei shūkōbo) found near village sites on level grounds not thought to be the prototype of the great tomb mounds, and a mounded grave (墳丘墓 funkyūbo) discovered on hilltops regarded by some to be the direct predecessor of tomb mounds.
 Whichever theory holds true, tomb mound-building is considered to have originated in native burial practices.

 The earliest tomb mounds of the Kofun period were built in the Kinai Region (畿内, Kyōto-Nara-Ōsaka).
 From there, tomb building spread to northern Kyushu through the Inland Sea region in the early fourth century.
 Early tombs had either round or keyhole-shaped mounds.
 Keyhole tombs may have either front-square and rear-round mounds (前方後円墳 zempō-kōen-fun) or front-square and rear-square mounds (前方後方墳 zempō-kōhō-fun).
-The front mounds may have originally served as a place for funerary rites, the main burial is usually in the rear mound.
+The front mounds may have originally served as a place for funerary rites; the main burial is usually in the rear mound.

 The first tombs were constructed on existing hilltops overlooking agricultural land.
 Burial facilities consisted of a wooden coffin buried directly in the summit of the mound or placed ina stone chamber of the tateana sekishitsu (竪穴式石堂, lit. vertical hole, stone chamber”) style.
-In order to construct a stone chamber, a pit was sunk into the top of the mound and lined with brick-sized stones.
+To construct a stone chamber, a pit was sunk into the top of the mound and lined with brick-sized stones.
 A floor of smooth clay was prepared for the wooden coffin.
-Then ceiling rocks were laid to seal the chamber; finally, earth was mounded over the top.
+Then ceiling rocks were laid to seal the chamber; finally, the earth was mounded over the top.
 Clay cylinders and funeral sculptures (埴輪 haniwa) were often placed on the tomb summit over the grave.
-Often, the surface of the tomb was paved with rocks.
+Usually, the surface of the tomb was paved with rocks.